appform-io/ranger/README.md

 # Contribution, Bugs and Feedback

-For bugs, questions and discussions please use the [Github Issues](https://github.com/appform-io/ranger/issues).
+For bugs, questions and discussions please use the [GitHub Issues](https://github.com/appform-io/ranger/issues).

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.